rutantj/comrade-candles-ECE434/README.md

 that you have plugged into the BeagleBone.
 To see what this parameter is run command "aplay -L" on the BeagleBone, and change the parameter in the mplayer command.

+The client side code will use the bash command wget --spider --server-response <url>
+to it that url.